azt3k/slidatron/README.md

 #### transitionTime

-How long it takes to move from one slide to the next one
+How long it takes in ms to move from one slide to the next one

 #### onAfterInit